cs3134/admin/course.md

 Download it from the following link: https://desktop.github.com/

 Once you've downloaded it, you should see Git Desktop and Git Shell icons on your desktop.
-Open the Git Shell icon and it should open a command-line interface in a directory that looks like this:
+Open the Git Shell icon and it should open a command-line interface in a directory that looks similar to this:

 	C:\Users\nick\Documents\GitHub